kiml42/SpaceCombatSimulation/README.md

 Improve generation management (1v1 evolution) - make it a bit more random.
 Target shooting evolution
 Fighters - using engines as weapons/using guns/both.
+projectiles apply force to cancel lateral V. Target set on projectile when fired.

 Make beams look glowy